solskensoptimist/3.0/README.md

 Try and user request_helper for requests to keep the store tasks clean.
 If we need a different format, write a new helper.

 Note that we deprecate some helpers in the shared_helpers module, and put new rewritten helpers in /helpers.

+When it comes to styles, we should only extend classes that are in the root folder.
+I.E. from _shared.sass or _text_general.sass, not content/_deal.sass.
+Same with variables, keep everything that is shared in root folder.